TagTrinity

 D

 The incarnation of Christ is a fundamental doctrine in theology that asserts the union of Divinity and humanity in the person of Jesus Christ.
 It is a key concept in the Trinity but a sticking point for unitarians.
 Therefore, the question we ask in this article is, does the Trinity mean that God changes?
-I think this is a pretty complex argument and I suspect that points made on either side of...
+This post is part of my Trinity series.
+For full context and recommended reading order, start...

 The Doctrine of the Trinity is not Pagan in Origin